opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

         valid for all departments.
   - The utility does not export departmental privileges associated with un-exported departments.
-  - When the Role privileges are imported, only a [new]{.ul} users'         Role's privileges are accepted.
+  - When the Role privileges are imported, only a new users'         Role's privileges are accepted.
 If the Role exists in the target database, the privileges in the target database are retained and users in the transport database (that do not exist in the target database) are imported and assigned to the Role in